harshadloya/2048_Game_Clone_iOS/README.md

 This repository contains project2 - **Clone of 2048** for game development course.

 ## How do I get set up?##
-Checkout the code and import it in xcode8.
+Checkout the code and import it in xcode8 on Mac OS.

 Click on build.

+Game should then run in the simulator.

 ## Repo owner or admin ##